BUS452 Corruption - Incentives, Disclosure and Liability

 - debate the role and ethical responsibility of international players in corruption and anticorruption

-Lectures, assignment, group assignment, cases, debates in class
+Lectures, one individual mandatory assignment, one group assignment, dilemma-training in separate work sessions, debates in class

 Prior familiarity with law, micro-economics, and corruption cases will come into use.